(Page is ongoing W.I.P.) Latest update 14th.July 2018 changes marked in this olive green colour.

 You can also get the error “Ch Empty” – whether this is a memory capacity problem on the HT or something else I’m not sure at the moment.

-The CHANNEL record, “ties” all the others together and has to have the correct Rxlist, Scan List and Digital Contact entry (only 1 per Channel record) as well as the “physical” frequencies, time slot and colour code settings in it.
+The CHANNEL record, “ties” all the others together and has to have the correct Rxlist (if needed), Scan List and Digital Contact entry (only 1 per Channel record) as well as the “physical” frequencies, time slot and colour code settings in it.

 NOTE even though you may add the Channel to the Rx, Scan and Zone lists this information is NOT automatically transferred to the Channel record, you MUST add these settings to the Channel record manually – i.e. do the job twice!